 Headshot Photography is an important investment and it is worth spending a few minutes to get it right.
 Here are Matthew's top tips for great headshot photography.

 Think about how your headshots are going to be used and what is the intended purpose.
-Yes, it's to but a name to a face and create a good first impression but what else?
-A professional lawyer firm will have a different look to energetic edgy marketing agency.
+Yes, it's to put a name to a face and create a good first impression but what else?
+A professional law firm will have a different look to an energetic edgy marketing agency.

 Take away point

 Discuss this with the photographer and brief your colleagues beforehand.

 Generally, neutral colours and solids are best...
 But it comes down to personality, personal brand, and business brand... and just to add further complexities you need to be aware of your target audience.
 If you are reaching out to millennials you may decide to take a different approach to baby boomers.

 This could be a good time to buy branded polo shirts or other clothing.